The daughter of a holocaust survivor, Kathy is a self-professed learning-junkie who must have drunk the spirit of

 Originally a secondary Maths/English teacher who spent most of her teaching career in North Queensland working with Aboriginal and Islander adolescents, Kathy has spent the better part of her professional life working in the fields of educational management and fundraising.
 She now runs a charity as a volunteer to make a difference to Victorian women and children fleeing extreme violence in Victoria.

 A six-time breast cancer survivor, Kathy has been a passionate presenter advocating for breast cancer research and specialised in supporting young single mums facing their breast cancer journey.
 She had the sad privilege of sitting with several such women during their last hours and minutes.

 Kathy is passionate about her involvement in inter- and intra-faith work based on her conviction that, as one human family, it is possible to produce something good for the whole of humanity when we’re respectfully united in and through our diversities.
 To that end, Kathy is an active participant in the school tour teams in few synagogues, at the Jewish Museum of Australia and with the Jewish Christian Muslim Association.

-Kathy is highly involved in her religious community having been President of Temple Beth Israel; the Chair of the Education Committee and the Secretary of Progressive Judaism Victoria.
+Kathy is highly involved in her religious community having been President of Temple Beth Israel.
+Kathy has been the Chair of the Education Committee and the Secretary of Progressive Judaism Victoria and now serves as the Movement's Vice President.
 Kathy also serves on the small team of volunteers who prepare the dead for burial.

 Kathy is the very proud mum of three adult children and the adoring Safti (grandmother) of two little boys.